pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_76.md

 When advanced pool settings are enabled, you can additionally select an extent size at creation time, as shown in Figure 6-6 on page 195.

-**194** Implementing the IBM Storwize V7000 with IBM Spectrum Virtualize V8.2.1